 - Our outdoor area is securely fenced.
-All gates and fences are childproof and safe. - Our outdoor area is checked for safety and cleared of rubbish, animal droppings and any other unsafe items on a daily basis before it is used. - We do not plant any dangerous plants, or use herbicides or pesticides that would post a danger to adults or children. - We check that children are suitably attired for the weather conditions and type of outdoor activities; wrapping up warmly in the winter, and ensuring that suncream is applied and hats are worn during the summer months. - We supervise outdoor activities at all times, particularly on climbing equipment.
+All gates and fences are childproof and safe. - Our outdoor area is checked for safety and cleared of rubbish, animal droppings and any other unsafe items on a daily basis before it is used. - We do not plant any dangerous plants, or use herbicides or pesticides. - We check that children are suitably attired for the weather conditions and type of outdoor activities; wrapping up warmly in the winter, and ensuring that suncream is applied and hats are worn during the summer months. - We supervise outdoor activities at all times, particularly on climbing equipment.